iyer-karthik/udacity-dand/p3/README.md

-Use _dplyr_ and _ggplot2_ packages in R and apply exploratory data analysis techniques to explore the variables, structure, patterns, oddities, and underlying relationships of a data set.
+Goal: Use _dplyr_ and _ggplot2_ packages in R and apply exploratory data analysis techniques to explore the variables, structure, patterns, oddities, and underlying relationships of a data set.

+I choose to analyze the [online news popularity](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) dataset from UCI's Machine learning repository.
+Here are the main files:

 __Dataset__: _OnlineNewsPopularity.csv_

 __Attributes__: _Dataset_attributes.txt_